ParkinsonLab/DETECT-v2/DETECT enzyme annotation tool/README.md

 Please note that the scripts and the (complete) databases required for running DETECTv2 can be downloaded from http://compsysbio.org/projects/DETECTv2/

-This folder has a sample script (sample.sh) and fasta file (sample.fasta) that can be used to run DETECT from a separate directory.
+This folder has a sample script (sample.sh) and fasta file (sample.fasta) that can be used to run DETECT.

 Here, we provide details of the arguments that can be changed for running DETECT: